Andre Deyo: 2013

-Until July 2017, he book is available for free in the following formats: Amazon for Kindle (retrieve on Amazon), Apple's iTunes iBooks for iPhone (retrieve for iPhone) Apple's iTunes iBooks for iPad (retrieve for iPad) and finally in a neutral PDF format readable by all ebook players (retrieve PDF).

-In the book's closing pages, Deyo gives info on a new book "Coming Soon" titled "From Songwriter, To Songwriter".

 Music career

 2001

-He released his first song placement with Arista recording artists Koffee Brown titled "I Got Love" (Scars) from their Mars/Venus album and was featured on the hook and rap (produced by Chris Liggio).
+Deyo released his first song with Arista recording artist Koffee Brown titled "I Got Love" (Scars) from their Mars/Venus album and was featured on the hook and rap (produced by Chris Liggio).

-2002-03
+2002-2003

-It was his follow-up placement in autumn of 2002 "Jenny from the Block" for Jennifer Lopez, which spawned the Billboard Hot 100 number-three single (4 weeks stuck behind "Lose Yourself" by Eminem and "Work It" by Missy Elliott).
-The song inspired the new nickname for J. Lo and reached number one in Argentina and Canada, and entered the top ten on the majority of all other charts it appeared on.
+During his placement in autumn of 2002, Deyo wrote "Jenny from the Block" for Jennifer Lopez, which reached number three on the Billboard Hot 100 chart.
+The song inspired the new nickname "J. Lo" and reached number one in Argentina and Canada, and entered the top ten on multiple charts.
 It was produced by Troy Oliver (of New Haven, CT) and featured Jadakiss and Styles (of The Lox).
-Many people believe it inspired Faith Hill's 2005 hit "Mississippi Girl".
 The This Is Me...
-Then album also produced another mrDEYO written single, a co-write with Cory Rooney "I'm Glad".
+Then album also produced another DEYO written single, a co-write with Cory Rooney "I'm Glad".
 It was #4 on the Hot Dance Charts (4 weeks) and won a Billboard Award for Best Selling Latin Song of the Year.
 The video was nominated for four MTV Video Music Awards in 2003: Best Female Video, Best Dance Video, Best Choreography, and Best Art Direction.

 Deyo's pen and vocal skills went into Ginuwine's fourth album entitled The Senior with the songs "Chedda Brings" a co-write with longtime collaborator Antonio McClendon and "Big Plans" which featured Method Man.
-Deyo's vocal backgrounds can be heard on each of these records and is credited on the album. mrDEYO also lent his hand and vocal production to Monica's only #1 album After the Storm, which was the long-awaited rerelease of All Eyez on Me.
+Deyo's vocal backgrounds can be heard on each of these records and is credited on the album.
+DEYO also lent his hand and vocal production to Monica's only #1 album After the Storm, which was the long-awaited release of All Eyez on Me.
 The song "Go To Bed Mad" was a duet featuring label mate Tyrese (selected by Apple's Larry Jackson and RCA CEO Peter Edge).